Disclaimer vs Disclosure: Key Differences & When to Use Each

 • State Terms of Use: This is your chance to explain how people can use your information and outline your and their responsibilities.

-Key Differences Between Disclaimer and Disclosure
+Key Differences: Disclaimer Vs Disclosure

 FeaturesDisclaimerDisclosure